satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
-Such an interactive and open system will also promote timely reviews and enable rto evolve beyond the publication date.
+Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.
 We demonstrate that technology currently available in open code review systems support this framework.

 Keywords: distributed peer review, code review systems, open source